nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 Congratulations, you ran your first Nextflow pipeline!

 The most important output here is the last line (line 4), which reports that the `sayHello` process was successfully executed once.
-At the start of the line, you can find the name of the work directory that was created for the process execution.

 When a Nextflow pipeline is run a `work` directory that stores various files is created.